-- Java 5.0
+- Java 6

 - Apache Jakarta-Tomcat

 - Apache Web Server (Highly Recommended)

 - PostgreSQL Database (or Oracle 8i)

 - Apache Jakarta-Ant (if building from Source)

-2.2.3.1 Java 5.0
+2.2.3.1 Java 6

-To run Metacat, you must use Java 5.0 (Currently, Java 6 is not supported).
-Make sure that the JAVA_HOME environment variable is properly set and that both java and javac are on your PATH.
+To run Metacat, you should use Java 6 (Java 5 is deprecated and will not be supported after Metacat version 1.9.2).
+Make sure that the JAVA\HOME environment variable is properly set and that both java and javac are on your PATH.